 Dandelions | Sunflowers

-Mrs. Espinosa has an extensive background in Early Childhood Education.
-She graduated from San Francisco State University with a B.S. in Liberal Studies and a Multiple Subject Teaching Credential and completed the Waldorf Teacher Training Program and certification from Rudolf Steiner College in Fair Oaks, CA.
+Ms. Gina graduated from San Francisco State University with a BS in Liberal Studies and a Multiple Subject Teaching Credential.
+She completed the Waldorf Teacher Training Program at the Rudolf Steiner College in Fair Oaks, CA.